How to Protect Your Device From Extreme Weather

 Step 1.
 Allow your device to warm up to room temperature

-To warm the device up, place it in a room where the temperature feels neither too hot nor too cold (roughly 20°C or 70°F), and where it will not be exposed to direct sunlight or sudden temperature changes.
-Check the device’s temperature by touch regularly, and do not attempt to charge or turn it on until it reaches the same temperature as the rest of the room.
-When this happens, you can turn the device on and check that it is functioning normally.
+To warm the device, place it in a room where the temperature is neither too hot nor too cold (roughly 20°C or 70°F), and where it will not be exposed to direct sunlight or sudden temperature changes.
+Check the device’s temperature by touch regularly, and do not attempt to charge or turn it on until it reaches the same temperature as the room.
+When this happens, you can turn the device on to check if it’s functioning normally.

 Step 2.
 Do not apply heat to warm up the device